 Question 4: What management and governance are in place?

 Question 5: What is their exit strategy and do they have a successor?

 Question 6: Do you like paying tax?
 As Adam confirms…“No one likes paying the maximum amount of tax, so that’s an easy conversation.
 However, I expect it is an area you are already supporting them with.”

 Question 7: What are your personal ambitions?

-This is just one example of how to get the discussion about your advisory services, but it’s a great one to get you thinking about how your cloud practice is going to differ from a traditional set up.
+This is just one example of how to get the discussion about your advisory services, but it’s a great one to get you thinking about how your cloud practice is going to differ from a traditional setup.

 Structure is key

 When you’re transforming your firm, you need to be consistent.
-You’re being paid for your services, so you’ve got to be there for everyone of your clients.
+You’re being paid for your services, so you’ve got to be there for every one of your clients.
 Consistency makes your firm’s reputation grow.

 Setting up workflows, for example, will make sure your team are all on the same page.
-A workflow is a series of tasks designed to produce a desired outcome, giving your staff the tools they need to collaborate.
+A workflow is a series of tasks designed to produce the desired outcome, giving your staff the tools they need to collaborate.
 Collaboration often produces the best results, especially when working over the cloud.
 Multiple pairs of eyes on a task will allow you to analyse and deliberate how to produce the best results or conclusion.
 You’ll find your team will begin to work more in unity with one another.